PeterBengtson/control-tower-log-aggregator/README.md

 so-called multipart uploads.
 They are done entirely within the service, thus avoiding shuffling data to and from lambdas or instances altogether.
-However, multipart uploads require all files except the last one in the list of files to be 5 MB in size or larger, something we can never guarantee with log files which may be as small as a few hundred bytes in size.
+However, multipart uploads require all files except the last one in the list of files to be 5 MB in size or larger, something we can never guarantee with log files.

 To get around the 5 MB limitation, the application first creates a 5 MB dummy file to use as a starting point.
 It then adds one file at a time until all component files have been aggregated.